-That screens are an essential part of childhood now.
-Kids have embraced it, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.
+that screen time is an essential part of childhood now.
+Kids have embraced the virtual world, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.

-Students who thirst for understanding and knowledge.
-Psychology is particularly fun to teach at California State University Channel Islands, because it requires students to learn about themselves and others in all facets of what’s important.
+STUDENTS who thirst for understanding and knowledge.
+Psychology requires students to learn about themselves and others in all facets of what’s important.
 Teaching addiction studies, parenting, and psychology courses has helped me heal as I tell stories, like my mom’s devastating descent into alcoholism.
 Each lecture requires me to convey my deep understanding and compassion for those suffering.
-My twenty-three plus years of clinical practice with kids, teens, and adults provide a deep well of experience for writing and teaching.
-My directed studies interns allow me the privilege of mentorship and the magic of team learning and support.

 What I don’t want you to know about me is…